SickChill/SickChill.Wiki/Settings-explained.md

 ![helpinfo](https://cloud.githubusercontent.com/assets/7928052/13013132/70b0840c-d1ae-11e5-8894-f3dd8b95dfe9.png)

 `SR Version:`
-This show the exact version of SickRage you are using.
-SickRage gets updated with so called Commits (code updates).
-And by knowing the last Commit your particulair SickRage is running, you can tell if you missed updates and/or helps the Develpors trouble shooting a problem you have.
+This show the exact version of Sick-Rage you are using.
+Sick-Rage gets updated with so called Commits (code updates).
+And by knowing the last Commit your particulair Sick-Rage is running, you can tell if you missed updates and/or helps the Develpors trouble shooting a problem you have.
 `SR User:`
-This shows the user on your system that is running SickRage.
+This shows the user on your system that is running Sick-Rage.
 `SR Locale:`
 This shows your Locale (language) setting that your system uses.
 Its strongly advised that u use UTF-8 to prevent any problems with special characters.
 `SR Config file:`
 Shows the location of your config.ini file.
-It includes all your settings for SickRage.
+It includes all your settings for Sick-Rage.
 `SR Database file:`
 Shows the location of your sickbeard.db file.
-It includes all your shows for SickRage.
+It includes all your shows for Sick-Rage.
 `SR Cache Dir:`
 Shows the location of your cache folder.
-It includes all your search data, banners and other temporary files for SickRage.
+It includes all your search data, banners and other temporary files for Sick-Rage.
 `SR Log Dir:`
 Shows the location of your sickrage.log file.
 It includes all the events, warnings and errors.
 If you ever experience problems or issues, the log will be your best friend.
 `SR Arguments:`
-Shows with what arguments SickRage has been started.
+Shows with what arguments Sick-Rage has been started.
 `Python Version:`
 This shows your Python version.
-SickRage needs a minimal version of 2.7 but the more recent the better.
+Sick-Rage needs a minimal version of 2.7 but the more recent the better.
 Also make sure pyopenssl and cryptography modules are included in your Python version.

 ##General